RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 This project wasn’t just about writing code — it was about **deeply learning through deliberate construction.**

+This approach aligns with the philosophy of “learning by implementation,” a method inspired by MIT’s approach in courses like 6.036 — where understanding models from the ground up is key to mastering them.

 ## How to Run?

 1. **Clone the repository and execute the run.py file**: